 Inspect the inside of the case for any moisture.
 If there are any signs of moisture, Email us a photo and we will determine if the sensor is good or if a replacement is needed.
 If no signs of moisture, proceed to Step 6.

-Insert 4 new AA Lithium batteries.
+Insert 4 new AA Lithium batteries (paid link).
 Make sure they are in the correct orientation (note the + sign on the board).
 You should see the yellow light blink a couple of times when you put the first two batteries back in.

 Put the lid back on the case, being careful not to pinch the black antenna wire.
 (See photo of pinched antenna wire below.)